 The aircraft has a length of 43ft, height of 16ft and wing span of 72.4ft.
 It has a maximum take-off weight of 16,534lb and can carry a maximum cargo of 5,000lb or up to four litter patients.

 The flight deck accommodates a crew of two pilots and one loadmaster.
 The aircraft can carry a total of 16 passengers or 10 combat rigged paratroopers based on the mission requirements.
 It is capable of performing airland and airdrop of cargo up to a maximum capacity of 2,400lb.

 Avionics aboard C-145A Skytruck aircraft

-The versatile C-145A Skytruck aircraft is equipped Honeywell BendixKing avionics suite for better control of the aircraft during both day and night.
+C-145A Skytruck aircraft is equipped with Honeywell’s BendixKing avionics suite for improved control during day and night.
 The flight deck is fitted with an autopilot and dual electronic flight instrument system (EFIS).

 The aircraft incorporates dual communication and radio navigation equipment for flight plans compliant with visual flight rules (VFR) and instrumental flight rules (IFR).
 The equipment include VHF omni directional radio range (VOR) navigation system, a global positioning system (GPS), instrument landing system (ILS) and an automatic direction finder (ADF).

 The C-145A also features Enhanced Ground Proximity Warning System (EGPWS) and traffic alert and Collision Avoidance System II (TCAS II).

 C-145A Skytruck is powered by two PT6A-65B turboprop engines manufactured by Pratt and Whitney.
 Each engine drives five-blade HC-B5MP-3 constant-speed propellers and produces a power output of 1,100shp at a rate of 1,700rpm.